kubernetes-sigs/promo-tools/README.md

 as an example.
 First, `manifests/a/promoter-manifest.yaml` would look like this:

 ```
-registries:
+repositories:
 - name: gcr.io/myproject-staging-area # publicly readable, does not need a service account for access
-  src: true # mark it as the source registry (required)
+  src: true # mark it as the source repository (required)
 - name: gcr.io/myproject-production
   service-account: foo@google-containers.iam.gserviceaccount.com
 ```